Cyber Monday may be over, but great prices are here to stay.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-When the weather heats up, most of us can’t survive without an air conditioner to help keep our home cool and comfortable.
+When the weather heats up, most of us rely heavily on an air conditioner to help keep our home cool and comfortable.
 If you don’t want the eyesore of a window AC unit or the high expense of central air conditioning, you have another option: the mini split air conditioner.
 This appliance serves as the perfect middle ground.

 But while a mini split air conditioner is less expensive than a central air system, it’s still an investment, and it’s important to choose the right one.
-That means knowing how many zones and BTUs would work best, as well as what modes and other features would help keep your home as comfortable as possible.
+That means knowing how many zones and BTUs would work best for your home as well as what modes and other features would help keep your home as comfortable as possible.

 The most common home heating and cooling systems are known as split systems because they feature both interior and exterior components.
 Like a central AC system, a mini split air conditioner has both interior and exterior components.
-However, a mini split air conditioner doesn’t use ducts to move cool air into your home.
+However, a mini split air conditioner doesn’t need ductwork to move cool air through your home.

 There are many reasons why a mini split air conditioner can be an ideal option for your home.

-Mini split air conditioners are usually easier to install than other heating and cooling systems.
+Mini split air conditioning systems are usually easier to install than other heating and cooling systems.
 You’ll still need an HVAC professional to install it, but the work can be done quickly, which allows you to use your new system as soon as possible.

-The lack of ducts means that mini split air conditioners usually don’t suffer the same energy losses as central AC systems.
+Looking to save money?
+One way to do this is to cut back on your energy costs.
+The lack of ductwork means that mini split air conditioners usually don’t suffer the same energy losses as central air conditioners.
 Keep in mind that the energy loss from central AC often makes up nearly 30% of the system’s energy consumption.

 The air handling units for mini split air conditioners can be installed in a variety of ways, allowing you to control the way your home’s interior looks.
 The units can be hung from the ceiling, installed in a wall, or mounted flush in a drop ceiling.
 There are even some floor-standing options.